MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 Autonomous Genesis - Real World DAOs & Regenerative Economies

-You might notice its called “Autonomous Genesis” and not “MetaView”.
+You might notice it's called “Autonomous Genesis” and not “MetaView”.
 No, we haven’t rebranded the podcast - we launched a new podcast; two new podcasts to be more precise! 😱

 You’re going to be funding 3 podcasts now? 👀